Michshort/Michshort/README.md

 ##

-- 🔭 I’m currently working on Santander Code Girls Bootcamp on the DIO plataform.
+- 🌱 I’m currently learning on Python Intensive.
+(Scrapping, task automation, data analysis.)

 <!--
 **Michshort/Michshort** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.